Professionals Management Seminars

 “Business is a divine ordinance and a holy thing to be conducted in accordance with the divine will.
 Rightly conducted, it is a true service of God.” - Guy Morrill

-The CCB is excited to offer the first of our inaugural series of management education seminars for business professionals:
+The first of our inaugural series of management education seminars for business professionals, described below, was successfully held on Nov.1-2, 2013.

 Leadership – Serving Leaders